 In 2005, Khanyi met and got in a relationship with the millionaire Mandla Mthembu who was formerly a journalist.
 The pair married in 2006 but got divorced only nine months later.
 Mthembu, who is much older, claimed that she was merely after his money.
 This union made Khanyi a mother.
 Khanyi Mbau’s daughter, Khanukani Mbau, is being groomed by her mother to be a queen.
-According to the Zodwa Wabantu biography, Mandla Mthembu dated the contentious dancer and socialite after their split.
+Khanyi Mbau and Tebogo Lerole were dating for 10 years but went their separate ways in July 2020.

 Khanyi Mbau net worth and lifestyle

 Khanyi’s net worth is estimated to be $10 million.
 Her fortune is the result of hard work and dedication as an actress, businesswoman, and show host.
 One of her most prized assets is her house.
 Khanyi Mbau house is a big mansion that she shies from posting on social media.
 Although the public does not know its worth or the interior finishing, the house is fit for the queen she is.
 She is also a girl who loves vehicles and got her first luxury car at 18.
 Khanyi Mbau cars are luxury models including a navy blue Porsche whose worth is approximately R800,000.